8 Major Problems in “Is Divorce The Right Answer?” Focus on the Family by Angela Bisignano

 (Notice that Waite is writing to address people who think that divorce never hurts children.)

-The author of this article asks, “Will a divorce really make you happy?”
+Baskerville: Author Bisignano asks, “Will a divorce really make you happy?”
 Well, it appears that research says “yes” in some cases.
-Sadly, Bisignano’s question suggests she doesn’t understand abuse.
+Sadly, Bisignano, who is a licensed professional, has an agenda.

 God can change hearts.
 He can bring healing even when there has been an emotional or sexual betrayal.
 He offers hope.
 So, before you ask if divorce is the right answer, ask God to work in your heart and in your spouse’s heart.
 Invite Him to guide you as you seek answers.
 He is able to do far more abundantly than all we ask or think.

-God can indeed change hearts, but he never promises to make every marriage good.
-And God doesn’t force people to obey him.
-Jesus didn’t.
-He let people reject Him.
-He let them walk away.
-He didn’t chase after them, begging them to follow Him.
+Baskerville: God can indeed change hearts, but he never promises to overrule your spouse’s free will.
+And God never promises to make every marriage good.
+God doesn’t force people to obey him.
+Jesus didn’t, either.
+He let people like Judas reject Him.
+He let others walk away.
+Jesus didn’t chase after them, begging them to follow Him.

 The Bible does however teach us not to stay in danger and demand a miracle.
-That’s called “testing the Lord your God,” and is prohibited by Jesus Christ.
+That’s called “testing the Lord your God,” and is prohibited by Jesus Christ in Matthew 4:7.
+(Video on this: https://youtu.be/daZlgkH5yqk)

-Let’s go back to the beginning: A couple came to Angela asking her, “Is divorce the right answer?” and not one single time did she even consider that it might be.
+Let’s go back to the beginning: A couple came to Angela asking her, “Is divorce the right answer?”
+And not one single time did she even consider that it might be.
 A couple in need of help came asking a serious question and she never once took their question seriously.
-Instead, apparently she devoted all her time to trying to convince them divorce is not the right answer…. without first even taking the time to hear why they believed divorce might be necessary.
-This is immoral and unethical!
+Instead, she devoted all her time to trying to convince them divorce is not the right answer…. without first even taking the time to hear why they believed divorce might be necessary.
+This is unsafe Christian counseling.

 Are you going through a life-saving divorce?
 I’d like to invite you to my private Facebook group, “Life-Saving Divorce for Separated or Divorced Christians.”
 Just click the link and ANSWER the 3 QUESTIONS.
 This is a group for women and men of faith who have walked this path, or are considering it.
 Allies and people helpers are also welcome.
 I’ve also written a book about spiritual abuse and divorce for Christians.
 You may also sign up for my email list below.